aws-samples/vpn-gateway-strongswan/README.md

 1. Select "Choose file" to select the CloudFormation template file that you downloaded.
 1. Select "Next" to "Specify stack details".
 1. Enter a name for your new CloudFormation stack.
 For example, "vpn-gateway".
 1. Override and/or fill in the required parameters.
-See [Parameters](#parameters) for details.
+See [CloudFormation Template Parameters](#cloudformation-template-parameters) for details.
 1. Select "Next" to "Configure stack options".
 1. Select "Next" to review your stack settings.
 1. Select "Create stack".